 There is a good chance your tutor will give you a taste of the Lusitanian civilization.

-Alternative Digital Linguistic Methods The Net is fiercely competing with the good old manuals available in bookstores: the Rosetta Stone method (despite its digital shift, with CD-ROM, etc.) or the works of “easy Portuguese”.
+The internet is fiercely competing with the good old books available in bookstores: the Rosetta Stone method (despite its digital shift, with CD-ROM, etc) or the works of “easy Portuguese”.

 Beantown really is about baked beans.

 Some programs (and they are more numerous) no longer hesitate to use online Portuguese courses or applications for smartphones.